silvioprog/file-size-badge/README.md

 ## Features

 - Shows file sizes as badges next to files in the explorer
-- Hover over files to see human-readable file sizes in tooltips
+- Hover over files to see human-readable file sizes and LOC information in tooltips
-- Displays the size of the currently active file in the status bar
+- Displays the size and LOC of the currently active file in the status bar
+- Configurable LOC display in tooltips and status bar

 ## Notes